CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_3Dculture.md

 ---
-title: 3-dimensional culture of intestinal cells in STLV bioreactors
+title: 3D organotypic intestinal cell cultures
 tags: [tissue culture]
 keywords: organotypic, in vitro assay
 summary: "Our lab protocol for growing Caco-2 cells in 3D using Slow Turning Lateral Vessels (STLV).
 The protocol was adapted from "